What is a NATO COE?

 - The COE CSW SC is established by the Participants for guidance, oversight and decisions on all matters concerning the administration, policy and operation of the COE CSW.
 The SC is to provide principal guidance to the Director for the effective execution of his mission and it is responsible for optimising the effectiveness of the COE CSW and for prioritising the demands placed on the COE CSW.

-- The COE CSW SC is chaired by the FN.
-Each Sponsoring Nation has one vote in the
+- The COE CSW SC is chaired by the Framework Nation.
+Each Sponsoring Nation has one vote in the SC.

 - The main tasks of the COE CSW SC are to: